crit0x90/Stock-Trading/README.md

 # Stock-Trading
-The purpose of this program is to simulate two client users trading stocks with a server
+The purpose of this program is to simulate two client users trading stocks with a server using sockets.

 All of the instructions provided in the following readme are based on the assumption that all of the required